beltrachi/automatic_dictionary/README.md

 6. Commit all changes.
 7. Create tag with git.
 8. Push all changes.
-9. Go to Mozilla addon page and upload new version.
+9. Go to Mozilla addons page and upload new version.

 Then you have to wait till they approve it.